patxipierce/rasyen/README.md

 - `Rasyen.lists` object
     - Is the JavaScript Object where the loaded lists (with the list_load() method) are stored.
-- `Rasyen.callback` object
-    - Is an object containing callbacks for the parse methods, to make it possible to add custom code to parsing these are:
-        - `Rasyen.callback.parse_tag(data)` function
-            - Called when a tag in a template is processed.
-Must always return the passed data.
-        - `Rasyen.callback.parse_template(data)` function
-            - Called once when a template is parsed.
-Must always return the passed data.
-        - `Rasyen.callback.parse(data)` function
-            - Called once after the parse method is called.
-Must always return the passed data.
 - `Rasyen.filters` object
     - Is the object containing available filters such as =to-lower, =a-or-an, etc.
 - `Rasyen.saved_keys` array